About Globetracker's Mission, 2020-2021 Edition

 Globetracker's Mission, an episodic story in blog-style format, takes students in grades 2-6 on a journey around the world to learn standards-based geography, landforms, and map skills in an engaging, interactive context.

-In each weekly episode, Geo and Meri, fictitious brother and sister techno-savvy teens, share new projector- or whiteboard-ready posts about their travels on a secret mission to find Dewey, the truth-sniffing dog.
-Each episode includes annotated vocabulary terms and interactive maps for practicing map skills or answering think-aloud questions the teens pose as they use today’s tools: text messaging, cell phones, and blog-posting.
+In each weekly episode, Geo and Meri, fictitious brother and sister techno-savvy teens, share new posts, ideal for a whiteboard or individual devices, about their travels on a secret mission to find Dewey, the truth-sniffing dog.
+Each episode includes annotated vocabulary terms and interactive maps for practicing map skills or answering think-aloud questions the teens pose as they use today's tools: text messaging, cell phones, and blog-posting.
 Readers vote at the conclusion of each post, telling Geo and Meri what to do next.

 If you are a teacher, click here to learn more about ways you and your class can join in the “Mission,” what students will learn, and standards Geo and Meri will address along the way.